Move from email to Slack

 Step 1: Invite people to your workspace

 Unlike email, Slack allows you to bring all your teammates into a single collaboration hub, making communication easy to initiate and follow.
-To get your whole company working together, invite your coworkers and employees to become members of your workspace.
+To get your whole company working together, invite your co-workers to become members of your workspace.

 Invite new members to join

-Anyone in your workspace can invite new members by default, but workspace owners and admins can choose to restrict who is allowed to send invitations.
+By default, anyone in your workspace can invite new members, but workspace owners and Admins can restrict this permission.

 💡 Read up on how to invite new members to your workspace.